Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Results and Discussion

-When evaluating the proprietary models (as shown in the last four rows of Table~\ref{uni_sta}), \model{sonnet} stands out, achieving an outstanding average F1-score of 0.967, with a well-balanced precision and recall across all relationship types. \model{gpt-4} also demonstrates strong performance (0.952 F1).
+When evaluating the proprietary models (as shown in the last four rows of Table~\ref{uni_sta}), \model{sonnet} stands out, achieving an outstanding average F1-score of 0.967, with a well-balanced precision and recall across all relationship types. \model{gpt-4} also demonstrates strong performance (0.948 F1).
 These two models exhibit high precision for same-as and other relations, and high recall for broader relations.
 In contrast, the two other models do not perform as well. \model{Haiku}, with an F1-score of 0.712, is surpassed by both \model{mixtral} and \model{dolphin-openorca}.
 Surprisingly, \model{gpt-3.5} also shows lower-than-expected results.
+The exceptional performance of \model{sonnet} and \model{gpt-4} is most likely attributable to both their size and their pre-training on datasets that include extensive scientific and technical corpora~\cite{anthropic, openai2023gpt4}.
+While the specific composition of their training data remains proprietary, these models have demonstrated superior capabilities on several tasks that require a nuanced understanding of scientific domains~\cite{bubeck2023sparks}.
+Naturally, both model size and recency play a significant role, as evidenced by the superior performance of the most recent and largest proprietary models (\model{gpt-4}, \model{sonnet}) compared to their earlier and smaller counterparts (\model{gpt-3.5}, \model{haiku}).

-Overall, we observe a significant performance gap between full open models and proprietary models.
-For example, \model{sonnet} outperforms \model{mixtral}, achieving an average F1-score that is 0.188 points higher.
+Overall, we observe a clear performance gap between full open models and proprietary models.
+For example, \model{sonnet} achieves an average F1-Score of 0.967, substantially outperforming \model{mixtral} which has an average F1-Score of 0.779.

+While none of the models explicitly claim to have been trained on the IEEE digital library specifically, the superior performance of proprietary models suggests they may have encountered scientific publications during pre-training~\cite{zhao2023survey}.
+Kandpal et al.~\cite{kandpal2022deduplicating} demonstrated that LLMs can effectively memorise portions of their training data, particularly for well-structured technical content.